Skip to main content Accessibility Statement

 • promote the use of the Micro-credentials Characteristics Statement to tertiary education providers developing and maintaining micro-credential provision, as well as supporting any further developments to the Statement.

+To support these aims, the MIC.SIG is undertaking a range of activities to provide information and share good practice on micro-credential development and delivery.
 Please see our fact sheet and FAQs, which provide a brief description of micro-credentials for you or to share with colleagues.
-You may also find the global summary table useful as a (very) brief overview of micro-credentials around the world.
+You may also find the global summary table useful as a brief overview of micro-credentials around the world.
+We have hosted three webinars since May 2024 – summaries and recordings are provided below.

 Employer engagement